Aryanchauhan17/NexDrive---File-Collaboration-System/README.md

 A production-grade REST API for a cloud file collaboration platform, similar to Google Drive.
 Built with Node.js, Express, MongoDB, Redis, and Socket.io.

-## 🚀 Live API
-> Deploy on Render/Railway and add URL here

 ## 🛠️ Tech Stack

 | Technology | Purpose |